 Legal disparity is gripping our country and tearing it apart.
-People in power administer the law as they please.
-Like in the days before our founders wrote the Constitution, the law was subject to kings, bishops and powerful individuals.
+People, in power, administer the law as they please.
+Like in the days before our founders wrote the Constitution, the law was subject to kings, bishops, and the powerful individuals.
 The idea that we are somewhat unique is a misconception.
 From the beginning of time, men have tried to bring parity to justice.
 Hammurabi (1780 BC) claimed that heaven gave him 282 articles to guide his Babylonian empire.
-Several centuries later, Moses introduced the Hebrew-Levitical law and the Ten Commandments.
-Two thousand years later Muhammad claimed that Allah revealed Shari’a law to him.
-There are other Codes but these three have affinities in Abraham, father of many nations (Gen.17:5).
-These old laws were harsh on transgressions like adultery, blasphemy, apostasy, homosexuality and thievery.
-All of these systems lacked mercy, justice and faithfulness (Mt.23:23).
-John, the beloved disciple had it right: “For the law was given through Moses, but grace and truth came through Jesus Christ,” (Jn.1:17).
-Jesus added the missing ingredient to the law (Mt.9:13; 12:7).
+Several centuries later, Moses introduced the Hebrew-Levitical Law and the Ten Commandments.
+Two thousand years later Muhammad claimed that Allah revealed Shari’a Law to him.
+There are other Codes but these three have affinities in Abraham, father of many nations (Genesis 17:5).
+These old laws were harsh on transgressions like adultery, blasphemy, apostasy, homosexuality, and thievery.
+All of these systems lacked mercy, justice, and faithfulness (Matthew 23:23).
+John, the beloved disciple, had it right: “For the law was given through Moses, but grace and truth came through Jesus Christ” (John 1:17).
+Jesus added the missing ingredient to the law (Matthew 9:13; 12:7).

 The U.S.A.
 Constitution began with the premise that human depravity was in the way of self-governing.
 The founders agreed that higher principles had to guide sinful man.
-They were the Ten Commandments shrouded in grace.
+These higher principles were the Ten Commandments shrouded in grace.
 The “Law” was king and not the people.
 The Constitution’s main objective was to protect the law from being usurped by powerful individuals and interests.
-The founders took Jesus literally: “Heaven and earth will pass away, but my words (laws) will never pass away,” (Mt.24:35).
+The founders took Jesus literally, “Heaven and earth will pass away, but my words (laws) will never pass away” (Matthew 24:35).
 The second principle, “All men are created equal” was a problem.
 Acts 10:34b convinced the founders not to tamper with God’s intentions for He was no respecter of persons.
 On principle three, Jefferson leaned on the Ten Commandments and declared that “our inalienable rights” came from God.
-Principle four was liberty or the icing on the document that was to guard, not govern this nation and her people.
-King Jesus had set the people of this nation free and they pledged that they would let no man be king over them (II Cor.3:17b; Gal.5:1a).
+Principle four was liberty and the icing on the document that was to guard, and not tp govern this nation and her people.
+King Jesus had set the people of this nation free and they pledged that they would let no man be king over them (II Corinthians 3:17b; Galatians 5:1a).